-On December 12, 2002, the state Independent Regulatory Review Commission approved the regulations of the Deputy Sheriffs' Education and Training Board, which included the expansion of the Deputy Sheriffs' Basic Training Program from 560 hours to 760 hours.
+On December 12, 2002, the state Independent Regulatory Review Commission approved the regulations of the Board, which included the expansion of the Deputy Sheriffs' Basic Training Program from 560 hours to 760 hours.
 The increased hours included the topics of Patrol Procedures and Operations, Motor Vehicle Code/Accident Investigation, D.U.I.
 Enforcement, Criminal Investigation, and Drug-Related Investigations.
 The first 760-hour (19-week) basic training began in August 2003.

-As indicated, the accomplishments of the Deputy Sheriffs' Education and Training Board included the expansion of the Deputy Sheriffs' Basic Training Program.
+As indicated, the accomplishments of the Board included the expansion of the Deputy Sheriffs' Basic Training Program.
 A further look into the future goals of the Board's training programs includes the continual enhancement of the curriculum and certification process, the integration of progressive Internet technology and the flexibility to meet the changing authority and needs of today's deputy sheriff.
-A detailed review of the Basic, Continuing Education, and Supervisory Training Programs is presented within the following pages.
+A detailed review of the Basic, Continuing Education, and Supervisory Training Programs was conducted by Pennsylvania State University, Eberly Campus and is presented within the following pages.